jsribar/MathematicalExpressionEvaluator/README.md

 This exception will be thrown:
 1. When custom identifier passed to the <code>Parser</code> has invalid format (it must not be empty, must start with letter followed by a sequence of letters and digits only).
 2. When user defined function or constant identifier passed to <code>AddConstant</code>, <code>AddFunction</code> or <code>AddFunction2</code> method has invalid format or is already used for some function or constant.
-3. When not all identifier values are supplied to the <code>Context</code> constructor.
+3. When not all identifier values are supplied to the <code>Evaluate</code> method.

 Exception contains two properties/fields:
 * <code>Message</code> - string with error message,